Looking for vegan sources of vitamin B12? You’re in the right place!

 The Best Vegan Foods with B12

 It’s a popular breakfast choice for people across the globe and why wouldn’t it be as it’s packed full of B12 goodness.
-Many cereal brands are fortified with B12 so you can get your daily intake before you’ve even left your house in the morning.
-Do read the label though as some brands have more micrograms of B12 per 100 grams than others.
-Some brands include;
+Vegan fortified cereal is a great way to get your daily intake before you’ve even left your house in the morning.
+Do read the label though as some brands pack more B12 than others.
+Some of these brands include;

 - Kellogg’s Corn Flakes: contains 2.7 mcg of Vit B12.